What Student Life costs in Thailand

 ‘When in Rome, do it as the Romans do’ is an old saying in the western world.
 Since Bangkok is an international metropolis, you find any kind of luxury from your daily food and beverages to designer apartments on the 33rd floor of a high riser looking over Bangkok.
 Certainly, you can spend as much money as you have in Thailand: You won’t ever have a problem to get rid of your money, if you wish so.

 Here, we forget about what we call in Thailand ‘farang prices’ (‘farang’ is the term used for mainly western foreigners) and focus on the minimum budget to live a decent student life.
-If you know about the traps, and follow some simple rules, you can live in Thailand very nicely on a surprisingly small budget.
+If you know about the traps, and follow some simple rules, you can live in Thailand very nice on a surprisingly small budget.